MotuNear/MotuArora/README.md

 1. **Play the Game**: [Click Here](https://motupop.fun/).
 2. **Aim and Match**: Aim at the bubbles and match 3 or more to clear the board.
 3. **Collect Rewards**: Use power-ups and earn tokens as you progress through levels!
-4. **Compete with Friends**: Share your scores and challenge friends to beat your high score!

 ## 📞 Contact